Atlas975/Notes/Languages&Compilation/CompilerConstruction/Compilers.md

 ![[Pasted image 20240228164729.png|400|400]]

 ### Synthesis section
-- Code generation phase, may include 1 or more optimisation phases
+- Code generation phase, may include 1+ optimisation phases
 - This may be turned off to have more control over source code, these phases may also run in parallel for additional performance

 ## Programming languages